lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 - `EasyTrack` - contains the basic motion logic and data related to all the active Easy Track motions;
 - `MotionSettings` - contains logic to set objections threshold, motion duration and maximum active motions count;
 - `EVMScriptFactoriesRegistry` - contains logic to add/remove `EVMScriptFactory` contracts and also an internal method to create EVM scripts;
-- `EasyTrackStorage` - inherited by `MotionSettings` and `EVMScriptFactoriesRegistry` to simplify Easy Track upgradability by storing all the variables in a single contract.

 ### `EasyTrack` contract